- Internet and society

 Evaluating the successes and failures of local authorities in facilitating ground-up, citizen-led approaches to e-democracy, and considering how authorities have tried to harness the power of ICTs to create and stimulate new forms of 'civic space'.

-Participants: Professor Patrick Dunleavy, Tobias Escher, Professor Helen Margetts, Jane Tinkler
+Participants: Professor Patrick Dunleavy, Dr Tobias Escher, Professor Helen Margetts, Jane Tinkler

 A value for money study for the National Audit Office (NAO) looking at information exchange between the Department for Work and Pensions (DWP) and its benefit customers.